Psilocybe serbica

 Effect

 Due to the presumed main ingredient, psilocybin, the same effect can be expected as with other types of well-known hallucinogenic mushrooms.
-At this point, it is convenient to refer to the description of the effects of Psilocybe cumbensis.
+At this point, it is convenient to refer to the description of the effects of Psilocybe cubensis.

 Duration: